Franklinliu/Franklinliu.github.io/_pages/about.md

 <ul>
   <li style="text-align:justify;text-justify:inter-word">2025/12, “AgentGuard: An Active Threat Discovery System for Package Confusion using Multi-Agent Collaboration” is accepted by ML4CS and won Best Paper Award<i class="fa fa-trophy" style="font-size:24px;color:red"></i>.
 Congrats to Wei Ma and all the co-authors! </li>
   <li style="text-align:justify;text-justify:inter-word">2025/12, “What You Trust Is Insecure: Demystifying How Developers (Mis)Use Trusted Execution Environments in Practice” is accepted by SANER.
 Congrats to Yuqing and all the co-authors! </li>
+  <li style="text-align:justify;text-justify:inter-word">2025/11, Invited to serve as PC of ISSTA 2026.
+Welcome to submit your papers! (deadline: 29th Janunary, AoE time)</li>
   <li style="text-align:justify;text-justify:inter-word">2025/8, “Advanced Smart Contract Vulnerability Detection via LLM-Powered Multi-Agent Systems” is accepted by TSE.
 Congrats to Zhiyuan and all the co-authors! </li>
   <li style="text-align:justify;text-justify:inter-word">2025/7, “Resisting Poisoning Attacks in Federated Learning via Dual-Domain Distance and Trust Assessment” is accepted by TIFS. </li>
   <li style="text-align:justify;text-justify:inter-word">2025/7, “ACFix: Guiding LLMs with Mined Common RBAC Practices for Context-Aware Repair of Access Control Vulnerabilities in Smart Contracts” is accepted by TSE. </li>